OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-entity-card.md

 ---
 title: Excel JavaScript API data types entity value card
-description: ""
-ms.date: 05/17/2022
-ms.topic: conceptual
-ms.prod: excel
-ms.localizationpriority: medium
+description: Learn how to use entity value cards with data types in your Excel add-in. ms.date: 05/17/2022 ms.topic: conceptual ms.prod: excel ms.localizationpriority: medium
 ---

-# Excel data types entity value card (preview)
+# Excel data types entity value cards (preview)

 > [!NOTE]
 > Data types APIs are currently only available in public preview.
 Preview APIs are subject to change and are not intended for use in a production environment.
 We recommend that you try them out in test and development environments only.
 Do not use preview APIs in a production environment or within business-critical documents.